trafiklab/trafiklab.se/content/api/_index.sv.md

 While we offer a wide range of APIs and datasets covering public transport, easily accessible through Trafiklab, you sometimes need something less focused on public transport, or data not available on Trafiklab.

-The APIs in the "other" category cannot be accessed through Trafiklab, but might still be valuable additions for your project.
+The APIs in the "related data and APIs" category cannot be accessed through Trafiklab, but might still be valuable additions for your project.